Beta8397/virtual_robot/README.md

 [Amazon](https://www.amazon.com/dp/B08DBVKXLZ).

 Also: Updated to allow use of either a full field or remote (8 x 12 ft) field for Ultimate Goal.

+WORK IN PROGRESS: Addition of a Swerve Drive robot configuration.
+This branch is being released for testing purposes only.

 ![](/readme_image.JPG)